-The Bachelor of Arts in Ministry Leadership requires the completion of a minimum of 120 semester credits and the passing of a Bible knowledge exam.
+The Bachelor of Arts in Leadership Studies requires the completion of a minimum of 120 semester credits.
+The courses taken must satisfy the specific requirements of the student's chosen concentration, as well as the overall requirements of the program.

 The credits can be a combination of transfer credits and the completion of course work through Kairos University.
-As much as 25 percent of the 120 semester credits (i.e., 30 semester credits) may be satisfied through transfer credit.
-A minimum of 75 percent of the credits must be completed through Kairos University.
-At least 25 percent of the course work for the BAML must be in General Education courses.
-Students must achieve a minimum overall Grade Point Average of "C" (2.0) to graduate with a BAML degree.
+Normally, up to 25 percent of the 120 semester credits (i.e., 30 semester credits) may be satisfied through transfer credit.
+Likewise, normally a minimum of 75 percent of the credits must be completed through Kairos University.

+At least 25 percent of the course work for the BALS must be in General Education courses.
+Students must achieve a minimum overall Grade Point Average of "C" (2.0) to graduate with a BALS degree.